Pro Dean Advising - Arts and Divinity

 Dr Stephen Tyre

 The current Pro Dean Advising for Arts and Divinity is Dr Stephen Tyre.

-Stephen Tyre is a lecturer in the School of History, and director of the Centre for French History and Culture.
-His current research interests are in the history of France and its colonial Empire, particularly in North and Sub-Saharan Africa, in the twentieth century; decolonisation; and post-colonialism and legacies of empire in France.
+Stephen Tyre is a lecturer in the School of History and director of the Centre for French History and Culture.
+His current research interests are in the history of France and its colonial Empire, particularly in North and Sub-Saharan Africa, in the 20th century; decolonisation; and post-colonialism and legacies of empire in France.